[Solved] Attachments to Posts

 - Only upload a photo where words are insufficient.

 - When attaching a photos, keep the number to a minimum, 2 or 3 per post should be sufficient.
-If you find yourself attaching 5-10 or even more, then you've not paid attention to these first three points of conduct.
+If you find yourself attaching 5-10 or even more, then you're not helping.

 - Do not insert one image per line in a post.
 Upload the images, then select the ones for insertion into the post by "tick-box", then use "insert into post".
 This will place all the photos selected in a neat horizontal manner.
 There's nothing worse than seeing a post scroll off down the page, due to single photos inserted per line.